 Slonem will usually paint them in profile, as did John James Audubon, + he often arranges them by species + in multiple images, but not so as to emphasize their sameness in the manner of most painters of multiples, but rather to bring out at once their abundant presence + their lively uniqueness.

 (‘TOCOS 1’, 2008 | ‘HERB’S CARDINALS’, 2014 )

-It reminded her of his stylistic roots in the recurring imagery of abstract expressionism + in Jackson Pollock’s gestural painting, in the Foreword A Fond Sonore.
-This clearly sets the tone for every masterpiece he assumes to create, always proving to be triumphant upon applying that last stroke of paint + or that last line cutting through it.
+It reminded her of his stylistic roots in the recurring imagery of abstract expressionism + in Jackson Pollock’s gestural painting.
+You can find this inside the Foreword A Fond Sonore.
+This clearly sets the tone for every masterpiece he assumes to create.
+Slonem always proves to be successful upon applying that last stroke of paint + or that last line cutting through it.

 (‘RUFUS ROLLER’, 2013)

 With over one hundred bird paintings, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is sure to make a delightful gift for anyone who loves birds, color, patterns, texture, + fashion.
 But if not for someone else, it’s sure to breathe new life into your own personal art book collection.
 It’s perfect for escaping into the far tropics enhanced by one artist’s vivid imagination + deep adoration for birds.